Skip to Content

 Christmas tree decorations carved from marl.

-As you walk through the passages, you’ll notice murals and inscriptions on the walls from different times in Valkenburg’s history.
-Many of them are accompanied by translations so visitors can understand their significance.
+As we walked through the passages, we noticed murals and inscriptions on the walls from different times in the city’s history.
+Many of them were accompanied by English translations so visitors can understand their significance.

-The whole experience of visiting a Christmas market underground is unique.
+The whole experience of visiting an underground Christmas market is unique.
 The vendors and food sellers are like those you would find at any market, but you never know where the next passage will take you or what you’ll find on the other side of the wall.

 Shoppers at the Valkenburg Christmas market in a tunnel lined with Christmas trees.